-Empowerment Series: Grey’s Anatomy, The Baker and the Beauty and Being Mary Jane – Actress, Lisa Vidal Shares with AW how She is Living Her Best Life
+Empowerment Series: “With Love,” “Righteous Thieves,” Grey’s Anatomy, The Baker and the Beauty & Being Mary Jane – Actress, Lisa Vidal Shares with AW how She is Living Her Best Life

-The first time I saw Lisa in action was in 1994’s coming of age film, “I Like It Like That.”
-A story revolving around the ups and downs of a Puerto Rican couple learning of life and love while living in a poverty-stricken inner city neighborhood.
-The character she played was fearless and passionate, possessing an incomparable touch of sass.
-Her bold spirit jumped off the screen, it spoke to women in the audience who dreamed of something bigger.
-The role happened a lifetime ago but Lisa continues to exert the same energy today, as she did all those years ago.
-The native New Yorker’s eternal authenticity and fiery loyalty to her Latino roots seems to only reinvigorate over time.
+The first time I saw Lisa in action was in 1994’s coming-of-age film, “I Like It Like That.”
+The story revolves around the ups and downs of a Puerto Rican couple learning life and love while living in a poverty-stricken inner-city neighborhood.
+She played, Magdalena Soto, fearless and passionate with an incomparable touch of sass.
+Her bold spirit jumped off the screen, speaking to women in the audience who dreamed of something bigger.
+The role happened a lifetime ago but she continues to exert the same energy today, as all those years ago.
+The native New Yorker’s eternal authenticity and fiery loyalty to her Latino roots seem to only reinvigorate, as time passes.

-You had a milestone birthday in June.
-Happy Belated Birthday, Lisa!
-What has been the biggest positive shift or change you have made as a woman since turning 50?
-Has life after 50 been what you expected.
+What has been the biggest positive shift or change you have made, as a woman, so far?
+Has life after 50 been what you expected?
 If so, in what way?
 Turning 50 came with some challenges that were more physical than anything.
-So far in my 50’s, I’ve survived breast cancer, gone through a double mastectomy and experienced major hormonal changes.
+So far in my 50’s, I have survived breast cancer, going through a double mastectomy, and experienced major hormonal changes.
 Not fun!
 And yet, it makes me the more grateful – I beat cancer.
-I’m healthy, have this new lease on life and I want to live it to the fullest.
-I’ve been gifted a second chance and I’m embracing growing older gracefully.
+I’m healthy and have this new lease on life and I want to live it to the fullest.
+I’ve been gifted a second chance and I’m embracing growing older, gracefully.
 Becoming wiser and more aware of who I am as a woman, a mother, a Latina, a wife, an actress performer, and just an all-around person.

-In real life, you juggle many roles – an acting professional, mom and wife, as do many of the AW readers.
+In real life, you juggle many roles – an acting professional, mom, and wife, similar to many AW readers.
 How do you make sure you spend time in your happy place?
-My happy place is spending relaxing time with family, sisters and girlfriends.
+My happy place is a relaxing time with family, sisters, and girlfriends.
 Cooking!
 I love to cook for friends.
-I love to get manicures and pedicures, do girls’ lunches or just hang out.
+I love to get manicures and pedicures, do girls’ lunches, or just hang out.
 I dance every chance I get and love music!
-Every morning, I set aside quiet time, spend it with the Lord to re-energize my spirit.
+Every morning, I set aside quiet time, and spend it with the Lord to re-energize my spirit.
 Strengthening my soul prepares me for whatever comes during the day.
 I feel lucky and blessed to have that gift.

-Lisa’s vibrant personality and gratitude for everything in her life is inspiring.
-She has endured personal struggles without surrendering her faith and love for life.
-It is easy to give into the fear or anxiety during any period of uncertainty during our journeys.
-But I believe we’re capable of tapping into an inner power for greatness at any age.
-Overcoming my loss of employment, ruptured marriage, and an episode of depression taught me incredible strength.
-Life’s worst moments will test you and also bring the most change.
-It is ultimately up to you to decide if you want to take the road to rise up or become the victim.
+Overcoming personal loss has taught me incredible strength.
+It is easier to give into fear or anxiety during periods of uncertainty.
+However, I believe all of us are capable of tapping into our power at any age.
+Life’s worst moments will test you and force the most change.
+It is ultimately up to you to decide which road you will take when it happens.
+Will you opt to rise up or become the victim?

-FIGHT BACK!
-Be the inspiration, encourage women around you to empower themselves as they work to create a life envisioned.
+I say, FIGHT BACK!
+Be the inspiration and encourage those around you to empower themselves and work to create a better life.
 The possibilities really are endless when you start believing in yourself and the beauty within.